CSCI-3308-CU-Boulder/3308SP21_section014_8/README.md

 # 3308SP21_section014_8
 This is a README
 Our project is a ski website
+#Team Members:

-This team is comprised of Neo Rieck, Caleb Caulk, Bill Black and Drew Hockstein.
+Neo Rieck, Caleb Caulk, Bill Black and Drew Hockstein.

 ## Project Architecture